Infectious mononucleosis

 False negative results

 May occur if testing is performed too early in the course of the illness.
-The false negative rate is as high as 25% in the first week of infection, 5-10% in the second week and 5% in the third week of infection8.
+The false negative rate is as high as 25% in the first week of infection, 5-10% in the second week and 5% in the third week of infection.9

 Heterophile antibody tests are less sensitive in patients aged younger than 10 years.
 False negative results are particularly common in children aged younger than 2 years.
-40% of children aged 4 years or younger do not have detectable heterophile antibodies at any time during EBV infection9.
+40% of children aged 4 years or younger do not have detectable heterophile antibodies at any time during EBV infection.10

-EBV-specific antibodies6
+EBV-specific antibodies7

 Patients who remain heterophile-negative after six weeks with a mononucleosis illness are considered to be heterophile-negative IM and should be tested for EBV-specific antibodies.

-EBV-specific antibody tests may also be useful if a false positive heterophile antibody test result is suspected8.
-Patients who are heterophile-positive but specific antibody-negative should be considered for testing for possible causes of false positive heterophile antibodies (see list of causes under 'False positive results', above).
+EBV-specific antibody tests may also be useful if a false positive heterophile antibody test result is suspected.9 Patients who are heterophile-positive but specific antibody-negative should be considered for testing for possible causes of false positive heterophile antibodies (see list of causes under 'False positive results', above).

 The antibody response to specific EBV serological testing consists of measuring the antibody response to surface and core EBV viral proteins.
-The most useful EBV-specific antibodies are the viral capsid antigens (VCAs) and the EBV nuclear antigen (EBNA)6:
+The most useful EBV-specific antibodies are the viral capsid antigens (VCAs) and the EBV nuclear antigen (EBNA):7

 There is a high agreement between the heterophile antibody tests and the VCA-IgM ELISA but the VCA-IgM ELISA is more sensitive.